2025 Application FAQs

 To view the admission requirements for our undergraduate qualifications or degrees, visit: https://studies.nwu.ac.za/undergraduate-studies/fields-study.

-How can calculate my APS score?
+How can calculate my APS?

 Does NWU accept late applications?